xXhalemXx/news_app/README.md

 # News App

-This Flutter app is a simple news reader I have designed to learn how to handle APIs in a professional way and fully understand app theming.
+ simple news reader I have created to handle APIs in a professional way and fully understand app theming.
 The app provides news articles from three different categories and supports both dark and light modes.

 ## Table of Contents